Divorce Or Bankruptcy: What To File First

 Can They Affect Divorce Costs?

-You may also want to take into account the cost of paperwork when filing for bankruptcy.
+You may also want to factor in the cost of paperwork when filing for bankruptcy.
 Joint and individual filing costs are the same, so it may be in your best interest for you and your spouse to file together while still married.
 In this way, you can save money in the long run.

 Related Reading: How Major Purchases Can Damage a Divorce